End of document------

-This Proof of the FLT is based on every Integer having both an infinite unique transcendental Logarithm as well as an infinite unique positive integer power sequence.
+This Proof of the FLT is based on every Positive Integer having both an infinite unique transcendental Logarithm as well as an infinite unique integer power sequence from (int)^N.

 Introduction

-This paper is about the Route Pierre de Fermat might have taken to discover that 'Z' can not exist!
+This paper is about the Route Pierre de Fermat might have taken to learn how and why 'Z' at N greater than two, can not exist based on violations of planar intersections!

-In his era, general power sequences above two were unexplored and Napier's logarithm table was newly published.
+In his era, general power sequences above hundred were unexplored and Napier's logarithm table was newly published.

 The classic FLT equation states that " X^N + Y^N never equals any Z^N" as N goes from three to infinity; with X, Y, Z and N all being positive integers.